When will applications be open?

 How are applicants selected?

-The application process for the seminar are very competitive every year, so it is most important that candidates are the right fit with the design and learning objectives of the course.
-We also strive every year to have the most diverse class possible, as one of the major benefits of the seminar is networking with peers both similar and different to the ones your work with every day.
-To help make this happen we take a number of factors into consideration when selecting applicants other than their academic and clinical qualifications, such as: medical school, region, specialty, length of experience in academic medicine, research area, scholarship area, MD vs PhD (or combined degree), application status, and much more.
+The application process for the seminar is very competitive, so it is most important that candidates meet the target audience requirements of the seminar.
+We strive each year to have the most diverse class possible, as one of the major benefits of the seminar is networking with peers with similar and different backgrounds to the ones your work with every day.
+To help make this happen, we take several factors into consideration when selecting applicants other than their academic and clinical qualifications, such as: medical school, region of the country, specialty, length of experience in academic medicine, research area, scholarship area, MD vs. PhD (or a combined degree), application status, and much more.
 Considering all the factors of an individual’s application helps create the most dynamic and diverse class possible so the participants have the best learning experience.